Do Go On - Do Go On Presents: Arty Facts - Joy Hester's 'Love I'

 And this lasted quite a while.

-Apparently ended when somebody said when Sunday wouldn't leave her husband,
+Somebody said when Sunday wouldn't leave her husband John for Sydney Nolan.

-sister Cinnafear and that caused a bit of a rift between all of them as well so
+And that caused a bit of a rift between all of them as well.

 Wow.